shaikabdlkadr/8-Week-SQL-Challenge/1. Danny's Diner/Case_Study.md

 # The given tables are -

-    - Sales → Customer_id, Order_data and Product_id
+ - Sales Table → Customer_id, Order_data and Product_id
-    - Menu → Product_name, Product_id
+ - Menu Table → Product_id, Product_name, price
-    - Members → Customer_id, Join_date
+ - Members Table → Customer_id, Join_date

 # Each of the following case study questions can be answered using a single SQL statement: